dattm97/web-payme-sdk/README_EN.md

 -  Used to login for the first time right after initializing PayME.

--  Used when the accessToken expires, when calling the SDK function that returns the error code ERROR_CODE.EXPIRED, the application needs to call login again to get the accessToken for other functions.
+-  Used when the accessToken expires, when calling the SDK function that returns the error code ERROR_CODE.EXPIRED or ERROR_CODE.ACCOUNT_LOCK, the application needs to call login again to get the accessToken for other functions.

 After calling login() successfully, then call other functions of the SDK (openWallet, pay, ...)